ufs-community/ufs-mrweather-app/docs/UsersGuide/source/config_new_platform.rst

 Many of the XML elements above are self-explanatory.
 For details about individual elements `see the config_machines.xml file section in the CIME documentation <http://esmci.github.io/cime/users_guide/machine.html#machinefile>`_.

+The value of `CCSM_CPRNC` will be set in the step below after the "cprnc" is installed on the system.

 When finished, verify that your **config_machines.xml** file conforms to its schema definition:

 .. code-block:: console